 (Open yearbook) Print several copies of each page and have children color them.
 Take pictures of your little graduates wearing their cap and gown and add a copy to each child's yearbook.
 Add personalized comments (what they enjoyed most, kind words, etc.) Glue the cover page on heavy cardboard and use ribbon to join the pages.

+NEW!
 (Open coloring pages theme-Graduation) Print for each child.

 SONGS & RHYMES